Skip to main content

 Camping Add-On ($15-20)

-• Primary bracelet: aZengear or HR8 — fire starting and cord for campsite tasks like rigging a tarp or hanging a lantern
+• Primary bracelet: aZengear survival bracelet or HR8 camping bracelet — fire starting and cord for campsite tasks like rigging a tarp or hanging a lantern

 • Purification tablets: $7 — backup for when your campsite water supply is questionable